How Much Does A Pole Barn Cost Per Square Foot?

 |60×100||$30,000 – $65,000||Industrial storage or warehouse|

-My Plan For Sharing How Much A Pole Barn Cost…My Price.
+Why I'm Sharing How Much A Pole Barn Cost…My Price.

 So if you want to do your own excavating, for example…you can subtract that from the total and get an idea of what you might pay.
-I’m also going to throw in some of the best resources for pole barn construction I came across during my time searching.

-What Exactly Is A Pole Barn?
+What Is A Pole Barn?

 Without taking up a whole lot of time, let me explain for those of you that may not know, what exactly a pole barn is.
 Wiki says a pole barn is “…a farm building with no foundation and with sides consisting of corrugated steel or aluminum panels supported by poles set in the ground typically at eight-foot intervals.”